harshdattani23/get-clarity-finance/COURSE_1_TRANSFORMATION_TODO.md

 1. **✅ Build Issues Resolved**: All syntax errors and build failures have been fixed
 2. **✅ Code Deployed**: Changes successfully pushed to remote repository
 3. **✅ Advanced Topics Completed**: All 7 lessons successfully transformed
-4. **🎯 Ready for Next Module**: Specialized Topics module transformation can begin
+4. **🚀 Specialized Topics In Progress**: 4 out of 10 lessons completed
-5. **📋 Next Lesson**: Commodities Trading (Lesson 28)
+5. **📋 Next Lessons**: Complete remaining 6 specialized topics
-6. **🔍 Review Translation File**: Check for existing translation files in specialized topics
+6. **🔍 Translation Files**: All required translation files are available

-**Status**: All systems operational!
-Ready to begin Specialized Topics module transformation! 🚀
+**Status**: Specialized Topics module 40% complete!
+6 more lessons to reach 80% course completion! 🚀

 ---